|

 Building Completed 2008

-Inside of one of the Completed Rooms <<<<>>>> All the streets within the campground are paved and lighted with a full time caretaker living on the campground in a nice home that is provided by the district. <<<<>>>>
+Inside view of a completed Room <<<<>>>> All the streets within the campground are paved and lighted with a full time caretaker living on the campground in a nice home that is provided by the district. <<<<>>>>

 A nice, fully furnished cabin is also provided for the evangelist. <<<<>>>>